iamnotbobby/Lethal-Company-Modpack/README.md

 Want a mod added?
 Issues?
 Questions?
 File an issue and I'll get to you soon.

-This is a direct copy of [Lethalize](https://github.com/KrystilizeNevaDies/Lethalize) with additional mod(s), full thanks to KrystilizeNevaDies!
+This is a modified version of [Lethalize](https://github.com/KrystilizeNevaDies/Lethalize) with the option to add any mod you'd like.
+Full thanks to KrystilizeNevaDies!